Fifteen South Korean crew members have gone on trial over the deaths of at least 292 people, most of them school pupils, in a ferry disaster in April.

 On Tuesday, she nominated former journalist Moon Chang-geuk for the post.

-Mr Moon is expected to take charge of overhauling bureaucracy and reforming safety standards.'Akin to murder'
+Mr Moon is expected to take charge of overhauling bureaucracy and reforming safety standards.

 The ferry disaster caused an outpouring of public anger, and there have been calls for severe punishment for the crew.